razgarabedi/imagedropify/README.md

         *   Approve pending user registrations.
         *   Reject (ban) users.
         *   Unban users (sets status back to `pending` for re-approval).
-        *   Delete users (this also deletes their uploaded images and folders).
+        *   Delete users (this also deletes their uploaded images and folders from the filesystem).
     *   **User-Specific Limits:**
         *   Set maximum number of images a user can upload.
         *   Set maximum single upload file size (MB) for a user (overrides global).